coralogix/coralogix-management-sdk/README.md

 Please note that for all examples these variables have to be set to a valid cluster and API key.

+# Examples
+You'll find some example use-cases of the SDK in the `examples` folder under each programming language.
+Please, keep in mind that `aaa` stands for "authentication, authorization and accounting", so you should look there if you're looking for an example related to one of those areas.

 # Protobuf

 The `proto/` directory contains all protobuf files for generating your own SDK if necessary.
 They are also the basis for all SDKs in this repository.